-Instagram comments and stories, Facebook Page reviews, TripAdvisor ratings – F&B reviews are everywhere!
-Because they form such a huge aspect of word-of-mouth marketing, it is almost deadly to turn a blind eye to them.
+Instagram comments, IG stories, FB reviews, TripAdvisor ratings – F&B reviews are everywhere!
+Because they form such a huge aspect of WOM marketing, you would think twice to ignore them.

-StaffAny dissects and investigates what makes a good review response, and how F&Bs can better respond to both positive and negative reviews.
+Moreover, reviews are somewhat “fruits” which give insight to the root.
+Could it point to inconsistencies in staff service standards? or perhaps that internal operations could do with some clean up?
+Regardless, StaffAny dissects what makes a good review response, and how F&Bs can better respond to both positive and negative reviews.

 It’s pretty straightforward in responding to positive F&B reviews – we are happy, thankful and appreciative to receive them, and our replies naturally take on such a tone.
 But how can we level up and also introduce a variety of responses to create more colour in our customer conversations?